Cleveland Way - Thirsk to Swainby (★★★★★)

 View out just past South Woods

-Looking ahead on the path from Boltby Scar
+Looking ahead on the path from Boltby Scar (just past the site of the former fort)

 Through the fields just past Boltby Scar

-Passing some sheep on the way at Sneck Yate Bank
+Passing some sheep at Sneck Yate Bank

 Having passed Low Paradise Farm, we follow a farm drive up a bit of an ascent to reach High Paradise Farm - and here they operate a cafe that is open to horse riders, cyclists and walkers (you cannot drive here to visit the cafe).